marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/atand.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ATAND, DATAND, trigonometric function, tangent, inverse, degrees, tangent, inverse, degrees

 .. _atand:

-.. index:: ATAND

-.. index:: DATAND

-.. index:: trigonometric function, tangent, inverse, degrees

-.. index:: tangent, inverse, degrees

 ATAND --- Arctangent function, degrees
 **************************************